infinum/design-handbook/Design process/Product design/Motion design.md

 [Principle](https://principleformac.com/) — ease of creating animated flow from different applications or web screens through predefined animations allows motion designers to quickly and easily create an animated prototype.

-Another big advantage of this software is the easy way of [importing screens](https://principleformac.com/docs.html#import) from the other design software, such as Sketch and Figma.
+Another big advantage of this software is the easy way of [importing screens](https://principleformac.com/docs.html#import) from the other design software, such as Figma.

 🔗 [Principle: Documentation](https://principleformac.com/docs.html)<br>
 🔗 [Principle: Tutorials](https://principleformac.com/tutorial.html)